Abu Musab al-Zarqawi

-He formed Jama'at al-Tawhid wal-Jihad in 1999, and led it until his death in June 2006.
-Zarqawi took responsibility, on several audio and video recordings, for numerous acts of violence in Iraq including suicide bombings and hostage executions.
-Zarqawi opposed the presence of U.S. and Western military forces in the Islamic world, as well as the West's support for the state of Israel.
-In late 2004 he joined al-Qaeda, and pledged allegiance to Osama bin Laden.
-After this al-Tawhid wal-Jihad became known as Tanzim Qaidat al-Jihad fi Bilad al-Rafidayn, also known as al-Qaeda in Iraq (AQI), and al-Zarqawi was given the al-Qaeda title "Emir of Al Qaeda in the Country of Two Rivers".
+He formed Jama'at al-Tawhid wal-Jihad (JTJ) in 1999, and led it until his death in 2006. al-Zarqawi took responsibility, on several audio and video recordings, for numerous acts of violence in Iraq including suicide bombings and hostage executions.
+Al-Zarqawi opposed the presence of Western military forces in the Islamic world, as well as Western support for Israel.
+In 2004, he joined al-Qaeda, and pledged allegiance to its leader Osama bin Laden.
+After this, JTJ became known as al-Qaeda in Iraq (AQI), which al-Zarqawi was named emir of.

-In September 2005, he declared "all-out war" on Shi'ites in Iraq, after the Iraqi government offensive on insurgents in the Sunni town of Tal Afar.
+In 2005, he declared war on Shias in Iraq, after the Iraqi government offensive on insurgents in the Sunni town of Tal Afar.
 He dispatched numerous suicide bombers throughout Iraq to attack American soldiers and areas with large concentrations of Shia militias.
 He is also thought to be responsible for the 2005 bombing of three hotels in Amman, Jordan.
-Zarqawi was killed in a targeted killing by a joint U.S. force on June 7, 2006, while attending a meeting in an isolated safehouse in Hibhib, a small village approximately 8 km west-northwest of Baqubah.
-One United States Air Force F-16C jet dropped two 500-pound (230 kg) guided bombs on the safehouse.
+Al-Zarqawi died in a targeted killing by a joint U.S. force in 2006, while attending a meeting in an isolated safehouse in Hibhib, Iraq.

 Early life and family

-Abu Musab was a sturdy man who was not really very good at words.
-He expressed himself spontaneously and briefly.
-He would not compromise any of his beliefs.